Your browser is not supported

 Our website does not support the browser you are using.
 For a better browsing experience update to a compatible browser like the latest browsers from Chrome, Firefox and Safari.

-This page explores the different types of money, including the important role of central bank money in supporting trust and confidence in the financial system.
-We describe challenges for cash—one form of central bank money—and introduce a possible digital option called central bank digital currency (CBDC).
+We explain the different types of money, including the important role of central bank money in supporting trust and confidence in the financial system.

 Money is central to everyday life

 Not all money is the same.
-There are two types of money
+There are 2 types of money

-Money we design and create is ‘central bank money’.
-This money is like an IOU from the government.
+Money we design and create is central bank money.
+This money is like a promise from the government to pay the owner of the money what it states it is worth.
 It will always be worth what it says it is and has the lowest credit risk of all types of money.

 Pete has private and central bank money